-Trade and export finance can refer to specific financial products that reduce the risks that come with selling internationally, and may include:
+Trade and export finance refers to finance and insurance products that reduce the risks that come with selling internationally, such as:

 - guarantees or letters of credit to help you get paid